EQ4/JUCEAmalgam/README.md

 A distribution of the [JUCE][1] library in amalgamated source code form.

+## What's an amalgamation?

+An amalgamation is simply a collection of header and source files that have been concatenated together to form one or more very large files.
+In this form, they are easy to add to your existing project as source files (rather than linking as a library).
+They are also easier to redistribute if you are making an open source application and don't want to have any external dependencies.

 ## What is JUCE?

 JUCE (Jules' Utility Class Extensions) is an all-encompassing C++ class library